moebiussurfing/ofxSoundDevicesManager/README.md

 # ofxSoundDevicesManager

 # OVERVIEW
-**openFrameworks** add-on to provide audio basics to any ofApp.
-Easily handles selected system sound devices.
+An **openFrameworks** add-on to provide audio basics to any ofApp.
+Easily handles and selects system sound devices.
-Currently Windows only and Input devices only.
-Note that can´t be used without ofxSurfingImGui, or using ofxGui instead!
+Currently working on Windows only, and for Input devices only.
+Note that will not work without [ofxSurfingImGui](https://github.com/moebiussurfing/ofxSurfingImGui), or using **ofxGui** instead!
+For similar basic purpose you can use [ofxSoundDeviceManager](https://github.com/roymacdonald/ofxSoundDeviceManager) from **@roymacdonald** instead of this add-on.

 <details>
 <summary>WIP</summary>

 - ONLY MS WINDOWS YET.
-SHOULD ADD macOS / (MAYBE) Linux APIs ENGINES.
+SHOULD ADD macOS / MAYBE LINUX APIs ENGINES.
 - NOW I'AM USING THE MS DIRECTSHOW API.
 ASIO OR WASAPI HAS NOT BEEN TESTED BUT SHOULD WORK.
 - CURRENTLY USING ONLY INPUT YET.
 INTENDED TO BE USED MAINLY ON AN AUDIO ANALYZER.
 - DEVICES OUTPUT SELECTOR SEEMS NOT WORKING YET.
 USES THE DEFAULT DEVICE.